samsao/rn-workshop/README.md

 This repository is used for the workshop at Samsao.

 ## Setting up IDE (VS Code)
 For this project, we'll be using Visual Studio Code.
-Once you have installed the IDE, install the following extensions: `Babel ES6/ES7`, `Code Spell Checker`, `ESLint`, `Flow Language Support`, `npm`, `npm Intellisense`, `Prettier - Code formatter`, `React Native Tools`
+Once you have installed the IDE, install the following extensions: `Babel ES6/ES7`, `Code Spell Checker`, `ESLint`, `Flow Language Support`, `npm Intellisense`, `Prettier - Code formatter`, `React Native Tools`

 ## Preparation
 1. Clone the repository